 Download our Mobile Marketing Playbook to perfect your user engagement game!

 In a daring move that shocked many, beauty and cosmetics brand Lush UK announced their move away from social media in April 2019.

 Increasingly, social media is making it harder and harder for us to talk to each other directly.
 We are tired of fighting with algorithms, and we do not want to pay to appear in your newsfeed. pic.twitter.com/nJUzG0lham

 — LUSH UK (@LushLtd) April 8, 2019

-They cited their decision as due to being “tired of fighting algorithms,” and they are looking for a more personal way to connect with customers.
+They said they were “tired of fighting algorithms,” and sought a more personal way to connect with customers.
 They emphasize that they are still available to be contacted via email and phone.
 As a vegetarian-friendly beauty label that uses minimal packaging for their products, this is in line with their brand as funky, alternative, and ethically concerned.